 Physical aspects

-Heat loss from inside the bag is due to conduction or direct contact with the ground or other various means.
+Heat loss from within the sac is due to conduction or by direct contact with the ground or various other means.
 For example, radiation is loss through direct heat contact, this effect increases with wind.
 The more weight of the sleeper the more the sac is compressed and the losses are greater as there is greater contact with the ground.
 To reduce this loss it is convenient to use mats that dampen the weight of the sleeper.
 Another means of temperature loss is evaporation.
 Sweat is a bodily effect to regulate temperature and is effective if moisture is able to leave the sac, other than this will get wet and cause discomfort for the sleeper.
 It will also cause the bag to lose its thermal characteristics being more problematic this aspect in the feather sacs as they absorb more moisture than synthetic ones.

 Physiological aspects